enochchu/data/README.md

-# data
+# Data About Me
-Data About me
+Data about me that I'm willing to share!